MarcBresson/Button-Cpp-library/readme.md

 ```cpp
 void update();
 ```
 Compute the current state of the button.
+It is required to update a button state before any other function for them to work properly.

 ![Single events detailed schema](ressources/single%20events.png)